schase15/schase15.github.io/_posts/2020-07-30-KNN_Algorithm.md

 This is the basic formula for Euclidean Distance for 2-D datapoints.

-However, this can be expanded to 3-D and beyond leaving us with the finalized formula of Euclidean Distance we saw above.
+However, this can be expanded to 3-D and beyond:

 <img src="https://render.githubusercontent.com/render/math?math=c = \sqrt{(a_{1}-b_{1})^2 %2B (a_{2}-b_{2})^2 %2B (a_{3}-b_{3})^2 %2B ... %2B (a_{n}-b_{n})^2}">

 More succintly written as,

 <img src="https://render.githubusercontent.com/render/math?math=\sum_{i=1}^n (a_{i}-b_{i})^2">

+leaving us with the finalized formula of Euclidean Distance we saw above.

 **Given our understanding of the mathematics behind calculating the Euclidean distance, how can we write that calculation in Python?**